-Additionally, it's essential to keep in mind that the ownership of intellectual assets created by your outsourcing partner actually belong your organisations.
-An NDA, is therefore, recommended to be signed before the start of the outsourcing partnership.
+Additionally, it's essential to keep in mind that the ownership of intellectual assets created by your outsourcing partner actually belong to your organization.
+An NDA, is, therefore, recommended to be signed before the start of the outsourcing partnership.

 Cost-effectiveness is not the only reason that lead business to outsourcing, but cost always plays a critical role in outsourcing decision.
-Successful outsourcing allows businesses to control budget through accessing of cheaper IT labor cost.
-However, instead of going for the cheapest option, you also need to consider the quality factor of final product, where it make or break your project.
+Successful outsourcing allows businesses to control budget through accessing cheaper IT labor costs.
+However, instead of going for the cheapest option, you also need to consider the quality factor of the final product, where it make or break your project.

-Remember to set realistic goals and not compromise product quality by going for the cheap cost.
+Remember to set realistic goals and not compromise product quality by going for a cheap cost.
 Sometimes, a cheaper cost would end up costing you more in time and trouble later.
-In order to avoid going over budget, while not compromising product quality, it’s recommended to consider some of the following factors, including: clearly identify requirements and choosing the suitable model of engagement before finalizing on the contract.
-Additionally, a carefully managed project will be more difficult to go over budget than a poorly managed one.
+In order to avoid going over budget, while not compromising product quality, it’s recommended to consider some of the following factors, including: clearly identify requirements and choosing a suitable model of engagement before finalizing the contract.
+A carefully managed project will be more difficult to go over budget than a poorly managed one.

 #9 Change in scope of work

 Many years ago, business organizations can sign their outsourcing contract with a software development company without not much changes occur.
-However, things have become a lot more complicated and different, especially with the introduction of innovate and advanced technologies.
-Today, more often than not, it’s likely that changes in business requirement will occur, leading to change in the scope of work.
+However, things have become a lot more complicated and different, especially with the introduction of innovative and advanced technologies.
+Today, more often than not, it’s likely that changes in business requirements will occur, leading to a change in the scope of work.

 Some IT outsourcing vendor is flexible in allowing changes in the later stages of the project while some are not.
-Ideally, you should choose vendor that allow changes in scope of work and can also efficiently accommodate such changes.
-Specifically, select firms with adequate development team capacity and employ Agile methodology with a suitable engagement model meeting your particular requirements for a balance mix of Agility, quality, and budget.
+Ideally, you should choose a vendor that allows changes in the scope of work and can also efficiently accommodate such changes.
+Specifically, select firms with adequate development team capacity and employ Agile methodology with a suitable engagement model meeting your particular requirements for a balanced mix of Agility, quality, and budget.